Red Cabbage and Chicken Asian Salad

 - Monkfruit Sweetener (affiliate link), or other sweetener of your choice

-If you don’t enjoy the flavor of cilantro, just replace it in this recipe with more thinly-sliced green onion.
+If you don’t enjoy the flavor of cilantro, just replace it in this salad recipe with more thinly-sliced green onion, including the cilantro in the dressing.

 Want more Cabbage Salad recipes?